 To generate a key pair, use the PuTTYgen application.

 Different file formats are used to store SSH-2 private keys.
 WinSCP supports PuTTY format, as authors of PuTTY claim that it is the best one.

-WinSCP also recognizes (but does not accept) the other two formats (OpenSSH and ssh.com), and it can convert the keys to PuTTY format for you (This feature is available only in the latest beta release.) or suggest you to convert them (Stable version).
+WinSCP also recognizes (but does not accept) the other two formats (OpenSSH and ssh.com), and it can convert the keys to PuTTY format for you.
 To convert the key file you can also use